AlizadeAlireza/mySQL_education/README.md

 also we have MIN() to find minimum and AVG() for the average of our specefic attribue.

 SUM() for summing our values.

+we can combine two columns together with the concat function and create a new column. i feel it's just like print in python() or console.log() in JavaScript.